mdibenigno/LatentSpaceDigestor/README.md

 5. Running each full transcript to GPT-4-Turbo to have a large enough context window for the full episode.
 6. Using AI to summarize each episode, assigning categories (based upon what was in the Substack), identifying quotes with timestamps, and highlighting key insights

-Using the result, I put the data into Flow a.flow.gl to visualize and make it interactive.
+Using the result, I put the data into Flow, a.flow.gl to visualize and make it interactive.
 I created a 12 vertex shape to be a representation of the categories covered Each vertex acts as a center of gravity pulling a dot (episode) closer to it So the 3d structure acts as a sort of guide on what the episode is most likely to be about.

-Not perfect, but was a fun side project.
+Not perfect, but a fun side project.

 Sharing the code I created to do this as the resulting full .csv contains quite a lot of good information.
 There were bugs etc, but open to anyone else jumping onboard here to take it further.